 So what we have seen so far is that God wants to be the Giver in this relationship.
 God wants to be gracious.
 God wants to be the fountain and the source of our service and our obedience and our ministry — whether apostleship, or pastor, or student, or mother, or any other calling.
 God intends to be the source of enabling, empowering, sustaining grace.
 Our job is to trust him and act in reliance on him.
 This is the essence of the Christian life.

-Now this is why God makes all our salvation and all our ministry and all our obedience dependent on his grace and makes all our salvation and ministry and obedience the fruit of faith in grace – because the giver gets the glory.
+Now, this is why God makes all our salvation and all our ministry and all our obedience dependent on his grace, and why he makes all our salvation and ministry and obedience the fruit of faith in grace: because the giver gets the glory.
 If our ministry and all our obedience is by grace through faith, then God gets the glory and we get the help.
-If Paul relied on himself to serve as an apostle, and if the effect of his ministry was to bring about the obedience of works, not the obedience of faith among the gentiles, then the name of Christ would not be praised, Paul would be.
+If Paul relied on himself to serve as an apostle, and if the effect of his ministry was to bring about the obedience of works, not the obedience of faith among the Gentiles, then the name of Christ would not be praised, Paul would be.

 The giver of the power, the enabler of the obedience, gets the glory.
 Here’s the way 1 Peter 4:11 puts it: “Whoever serves is to do so as one who is serving by the strength which God supplies; so that in all things God may be glorified through Jesus Christ, to whom belongs the glory and dominion forever and ever.
 Amen.”
 You see how clearly Peter makes the connection: God gets the glory for our service if God gives the grace for our service, and if we serve by faith in that grace, in the strength of that grace and not our own.

 Is God Loving to Pursue His Own Glory?